-We want to welcome you to a NEW networking event, to meet local professional creatives.
-If you are self-employed, a freelancer, a small business, artist, or employed in the creative industry, and live, or work, around the Archway, N19 area; please come along for a drink, introduction and to get to know your creative neighbours…..
+If you are self-employed, a freelancer, a small business, artist, or employed in the creative industry, or are connected to the creative services or practise, and you live, or work, around the Archway, N19 area – or nearby; please come along for a drink (network is free, but please buy your own drinks from the bar downstairs to support the pub), introduction and to get to know your creative neighbours…..

 NEXT EVENT: